Type of behaviour – verbal, physical and social

 Harm – physical and psychological

-Bullying has the potential to cause harm (although not all unwanted actions necessarily cause harm).
+Bullying has the potential to cause harm.

 physical harm caused by some types of bullying is well recognised.